 Leisure: Zoos and gardens

 Berlin's Zoological Garden is open.
 However, distance and hygiene rules apply.
 Admission is only granted to visitors who have purchased a time slot ticket online.
-Masks are compulsory throughout the grounds.
-The animal houses are currently still closed - but may only be entered with a medical face mask after opening.
+The animal houses have to remain closed.

 The Tierpark can also be visited.
 This also requires time slot tickets, which are only sold online.
-Visitors must wear mouth-to-nose coverings throughout the grounds.
+Animal houses are closed.

 The popular Peacock Island (Pfaueninsel) is open.
 The number of visitors is limited.
 In addition, it is compulsory to wear a medical mask on the ferry.